chrisnoonan98675/site/xl-deploy/how-to/connect-xl-deploy-to-ldap-or-active-directory.markdown

 ## Step 8 Determine group properties

+Check with your LDAP administrator for the search filter that should be used for finding group members in LDAP.
+The administrator should also provide the distinguished name to use as a starting point for the search.

-Using an LDAP browser, search for a group that should be a principal in XL Deploy.
-Use this group to determine these items:
+Alternatively, using an LDAP browser, search for a group that should be a principal in XL Deploy.
+Use this group to determine the filter and DN.

 {:.table .table-striped}
 | Placeholder | Description | Example |